dehvCurtis/dehvCurtis.github.io/Sandbox Buildouts/DevSecOps/DJJJT/djjjt.md

   - confirm successful
 - Open `Jenkinsfile` in GitHub webapp repo
   - Add the following to the `Jenkinsfile` [example](https://github.com/dehvCurtis/WebApp/blob/master/Jenkinsfile.stage3)
+  - Be sure to add security check before the build process, since we are looking for hidden secrets
 - Open Jenkins UI
   - Click `webapp-cicd-pipeline` pipeline
   - Click `Build Now`